 Learning outcomes will be verified through an oral examination.
 The examination can be addressed, upon registration online, based on the official exams calendar of the Department.
 By questions regarding the course content it will be ascertained whether the student has achieved the objective of knowledge and understanding of the scientific discipline and is able to properly use the technical-scientific language and apply the knowledge acquired in occupational contexts.
 The ascertained inability to answer a question or to prove at least a basic knowledge of the subject will prevent the successful completion of the exam.
 In case of passing the exam, the attribution of the vote, expressed in thirtieths, will be carried out according to the degree of achievement of the objectives (excellent, good, fair, fully sufficient, barely sufficient).
-The exam score will contribute to the final vote of the integrated course of Microbiology and Clinical Microbiology II, obtained on the basis of the average of the notes obtained in the two modules.
 Full marks with laude will be reserved to students who have demonstrated particular communication and autonomous learning skills.
-The result of the examination is communicated immediately to the student, and, afteracceptance, is published on the ESSE3 portal (https://unipr.esse3.cineca.it/Home.do).
+The result of the examination is communicated immediately to the student, and, after acceptance, it will be published on the ESSE3 portal (https://unipr.esse3.cineca.it/Home.do).

 In case the COVID-related sanitary emergence continues, the examination will proceed on the Teams platform (see the guidelines at the address: http://selma.unipr.it/).